Event-Based Analysis

 Saving and Exporting Results

-You can persist both events and analysis results to a workspace folder.
+You can save both the defined events and the analysis output to a workspace folder.

 Tips for Best Results